-The primary use of fair value measures in the Organizations' consolidated financial statements is the recurring measurement of its beneficial interest in an agency endowment fund.
+The primary use of fair value measures in the Organizations' consolidated financial statements is the recurring measurement of its beneficial interest in an agency fund and its investments.

 Financial Statement Presentation:

 The Organizations report information regarding their financial position and activities according to two classes of net assets: net assets without donor restrictions and net assets with donor restrictions.
 These classifications are related to the existence or absence of donor-imposed restrictions as defined below.